|Title:||Director of Basketball Operations|

 During the summer of 2010, Hoey interned in the University of Connecticut Football Equipment Room, and assisted with all aspects of the daily football equipment operations.

-Hoey's extensive summer camp experience includes the Boston Celtics, UConn, Villanova, St. John's, Marist, The Hoop Group Elite and Maine Red Claws.
+Hoey's extensive summer camp experience includes the Boston Celtics, UConn (Jim Calhoun), Villanova (Jay Wright), St. John's (Steve Lavin), Marist, The Hoop Group Elite and Maine Red Claws.

 Prior to Marist, Hoey was a four-year manager at East Catholic High School in Manchester, Conn., under head coach Luke Reilly.
 The team advanced to the Class LL State Championship Game in 2006 and 2007